maheshrai/UdaciCards/README.md

 To run the app on the phone, download expo (https://expo.io/) on your phone and scan the QR code printed on the terminal
 ```

+### Testing
+The app has been tested on an Android phone and on an iPhone simulator

 ### Credits

 - Used the UdaciFitness project as reference while building this project